-Your website inspired me to join a CSA this year, and I’ve been frequenting a local farmers’ market since May.
-I absolutely love all the produce selections, but this has me thinking that come late fall/winter I’m going to feel pretty limited by what’s usually available (and affordable) in the grocery store.
+Your website inspired me to join a CSA this past year, and I’m looking forward to frequenting my local farmers’ market again this summer.
+I absolutely love all the produce selections, but this has opened my eyes to how limited I am in the late fall/winter by what’s usually available (and affordable) in the grocery store.
 (I live in the Northern Plains.)
 I’d like to begin thinking about freezing some items to enjoy them post-season.
 What tips do you have for doing this?
 Thank you!

-Thanks for the timely question.
-I’ve actually gotten similar inquiries from a few readers this week.
-Yes, we’re rounding the corner on June if you can believe it.
-It’s a great time of year for taking advantage of the variety – try some new items, find new recipes for old favorites.
-(Anybody wanna share new discoveries?)
-However, as incredible as it is to enjoy fresh veggies and fruits now, it’s smart to look ahead to the “scarcer” months.
+Thanks for the question!
+You’re correct—as incredible as it is to enjoy fresh veggies and fruits when they are in season, it’s smart to look ahead to the “scarcer” months.
 One of the best ways to carry over the season’s best, of course, is freezing.
 (Grok would’ve traded a lot of hides for a deep freeze chest….)
-As you load up on summer produce, here are a few suggestions (and resources) for best freezer prep and storage.
+This year, as you load up on seasonal produce in the spring, summer, and early fall, here are a few suggestions and resources for the best freezer prep and storage techniques.

 Prep the Produce

 For the sake of taste and nutrients, you’ll want the freshest produce you can get your hands on.
-If you’re not a gardener yourself, the next best thing can be found in CSA packages or farmers’ markets.
+If you’re not a gardener yourself, the next best thing can be found in CSA packages or farmers’ markets, as you’ve discovered.
 Items are generally picked within a day or even a few hours of sale/distribution.

 Package Well and Freeze Fast